Fully Hyperbolic Convolutional Neural Networks for Computer Vision: Related work

 \paragraph{Fully hyperbolic neural networks} Designing fully hyperbolic neural networks requires generalizing Euclidean network components to hyperbolic geometry.
-Notably, \citet{ganea-et-al-2018} and \citet{shimizu-et-al-2020} utilized the Poincaré ball with the gyrovector space and generalized various layers, including the fully-connected, convolutional, and attention layers, as well as operations like split, concatenation, and multinomial logistic regression (MLR).
-Researchers have also designed components in the Lorentz model \cite{chami-et-al-2019,fan-et-al-2021,chen2021,qu-zou-2022}, but some crucial components are still missing, including the standard convolutional layer and MLR.
-Following the hyperbolic layer definitions, fully hyperbolic neural networks have dominated various tasks in natural language processing (NLP) and graph applications \cite{hnn-survey}.
-However, no fully hyperbolic architecture has yet been utilized in computer vision.
-Our work provides formulations for missing components in the Lorentz model, allowing for the first fully hyperbolic vision CNNs.
+Notably, \citet{ganea-et-al-2018} and \citet{shimizu-et-al-2020} utilized the Poincaré ball and the gyrovector space to generalize various layers, including fully-connected, convolutional, and attention layers, as well as operations like split, concatenation, and multinomial logistic regression (MLR).
+Researchers have also designed components in the Lorentz model \citep{nickel-kiela-2018,fan-et-al-2021,chen2021,qu-zou-2022}, but crucial components for vision, like the standard convolutional layer and the MLR classifier, are still missing.
+Among the hyperbolic layer definitions, fully hyperbolic neural networks have been built for various tasks in NLP and graph applications \citep{hnn-survey}.
+However, no hyperbolic encoder architecture has yet been utilized in computer vision.
+Our work provides formulations for missing components in the Lorentz model, allowing for hyperbolic CNN vision encoders.
+Concurrently, \cite{vanspengler2023poincare} proposed a fully hyperbolic Poincaré CNN.

-\paragraph{Normalization in HNNs} Standard normalization layers of Euclidean neural networks have found little application in HNNs.
-To the best of our knowledge, there is only a single hyperbolic normalization layer, i.e., the general Riemannian batch normalization \cite{lou-et-al-2020}.
+\paragraph{Normalization in HNNs} There are few attempts at translating standard normalization layers to the hyperbolic setting.
+To the best of our knowledge, there is only a single viable normalization layer for HNNs, i.e., the general Riemannian batch normalization \citep{lou-et-al-2020}.
 However, this method is not ideal due to the slow iterative computation of the Fréchet mean and the arbitrary re-scaling operation that is not based on hyperbolic geometry.
-We propose an efficient batch normalization algorithm founded in the Lorentz model, which utilizes the Lorentzian centroid \cite{law-et-al-2019} and a mathematically motivated re-scaling operation.
+The concurrent work on Poincaré CNN \citep{vanspengler2023poincare} only solved the first issue by using the Poincaré midpoint.
+In contrast, we propose an efficient batch normalization algorithm founded in the Lorentz model, which utilizes the Lorentzian centroid \citep{law-et-al-2019} and a mathematically motivated re-scaling operation.